 CRM has numerous benefits.
 Its biggest benefit might be that it can help you turn ordinary contacts into life long customers—the secret to thriving in today’s hotly contested environments.

 But many companies that switch to CRM waste its potential.
-That’s because they fall prey to common mistakes when implementing the strategy.
+That’s because they fall prey to common call center mistakes when implementing the strategy.

 One classic mistake is failing to integrate CRM into an overall inbound call center plan.
 Another is bringing in a CRM system that’s hard to reconfigure.